Life insurance mitigates financial risks when the insured person dies. It’s actually a very straightforward concept.

 Tom wants to make certain that his wife and kids can live in a paid-for home in the event he dies with an outstanding mortgage:

 - Number of years left on the mortgage = 20

 - The current balance on the mortgage = $341,000

 Tom purchases a 20-year $350,000 term insurance policy so his family can pay off the outstanding mortgage balance if he dies within the next 20 years.

-If, for example, you want to cover multiple risks like what is done with income replacement coverage, then the easiest way to determine how much life insurance you need is by using an insurance calculator that will calculate your “needs analysis.”
+Say you want to cover multiple risks like what is done with income replacement coverage.
+The easiest way to determine how much life insurance you will need is by using an insurance calculator that will calculate your “needs analysis.”

-In most cases, your insurance professional will perform your needs analysis by conducting an interview with you or sending you a questionnaire that, when completed properly, your total insurance needs will be calculated.
+In most cases, your insurance professional will perform your needs analysis by conducting an interview with you or sending you a questionnaire.
+When completed properly, your total insurance needs will be calculated.

 If, however, you’d like to know before you begin shopping for life insurance what your appropriate death benefit will look like, you can use a free online life insurance calculator that works similar to an agent interview.
 You can simply respond to each question in the calculator, and then your total life insurance needs are revealed.